-If you start using the 5×5 workout routine on a beginner level you can expect results that are achievable with several years of training on classic bodybuilding programs.
-Even if you are an experienced lifter and had hit a plateau, you can expect an increment in the weights you lift on your three basic movements: squat,squat and deadlift.
+If you start using the 5×5 workout routine on a beginner level you can expect results that are achievable with a few years of training using classic bodybuilding programs.
+Even in experienced lifters, an increase on the three basic movements – squat, bench press and deadlift, is not unusual using this program.

 There are a few guidelines you need to follow if you expect the 5×5 workout routine to do its part: